6th BSA Postgraduate conference in aesthetics

-The British Society of Aesthetics is offering a grant of up to £5,000 to support its second postgraduate conference in aesthetics.
+The British Society of Aesthetics is offering a grant of up to £5,000 to support its sixth postgraduate conference in aesthetics.

 The conference should be a general aesthetics conference or on some theme in aesthetics.
 Though it must be for postgraduates, it can be organised by either postgraduates or academics.
 Besides covering the conference costs, funds may be used to support postgraduate bursaries, including travel, accommodation and food costs, both for speakers and delegates, as well as the costs of any invited speakers.
-The organisers of the conference are responsible for all practical matters concerning its running; and the conference must be held by the end of May 2016.
-(The BSA’s first postgraduate conference will be held in February 2015.)
+The organisers of the conference are responsible for all practical matters concerning its running; and the conference must be held by the end of May 2020.
 The conference must be held in the UK, though the organisers need not be based here.
-The BSA expects to be the sole funder of this conference, which should include ‘The Second British Society of Aesthetics Postgraduate Conference’ in its title, and all conference materials should publicise the role of the BSA.
+The BSA expects to be the sole funder of this conference, which should include ‘The Sixth British Society of Aesthetics Postgraduate Conference’ in its title, and all conference materials should publicise the role of the BSA.

 Provide a breakdown of your projected income and expenditure.
 Include full details wherever possible to avoid us having to seek clarification.